GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 - User rights and how to exercise them

-“We use Plausible Analytics to understand how visitors use our website.
+Example privacy policy text for cookieless analytics: “We use Plausible Analytics to understand how visitors use our website.
 Plausible does not use cookies and does not collect any personal data.
 All data is aggregated and anonymous.
-Data is processed in the EU.
-For more information, visit plausible.io/privacy.”
+Data is processed in the EU.”

 Step 5: Configure Cookie Banner (If Needed)

-If you’re using consent-based analytics or other cookies:
+If you are using consent-based analytics or other cookies:

 - Block all tracking scripts until consent is given